-The AWEPA Partnership Council is an organ consisting of members of the AWEPA Eminent Advisory Board, AWEPA’s main African Partners and the AWEPA Executive Committee.
-It is jointly chaired by the Chair of the Eminent Advisory Board, Ms. Graça Machel, and the President, Minister of State Ms. Miet Smet.
+The AWEPA Partnership Council is an organ consisting of members of the AWEPA Eminent Advisory Board, AWEPA’s main African partners and the AWEPA Executive Committee.
+It is jointly chaired by the Chair of the Eminent Advisory Board, Ms. Graça Machel and AWEPA’s President, Minister of State Ms. Miet Smet.

 Pan-African Parliament (PAP)

 The PAP was established as an organ by the African Union (AU) in order to ensure the full participation of African peoples in the development and economic integration of the continent.
 The Pan-African parliamentarians represent all the peoples of Africa.
 The ultimate aim of the PAP is to evolve into an institution with full legislative powers, whose members are elected by universal adult suffrage.
 The new protocol granting these powers has been adopted by the AU and is currently under ratification by member states.

 As an organ of the East African Committee (EAC), EALA aims to legislate, perform oversight and represent the people of East Africa in a bid to foster economic, social, cultural and political integration.
 The Assembly is committed to fostering the following core values in its operations: effectiveness, ethics and integrity; transparency and accountability; objectivity and impartiality; professionalism and team work; unity in diversity; and allegiance to EAC ideals.

 The Parliament of the Economic Community of West African States (ECOWAS)

 The ECOWAS Parliament is a forum for dialogue, consultation and consensus for representatives of the peoples of West Africa and aims to promote integration.
 It provides advisory opinions on issues covering a wide range of areas that are of crucial importance to the integration process.
 These include respect for human rights, the interconnection of communication and telecommunication links, health, education, and the revision of basic community texts.